newatoms/beta/_private/customers/newatoms/projects/because-every-team-needs-a-shared-playlist.md

 Enter New Atoms Worktunes, our collaborative YouTube playlist that serves as our company radio station sans the cheesy DJs.

-With new daily additions the playlist is getting bigger every day and there is always something new to listen to.
+With new daily additions, the playlist is continually expanding and there is always something new to listen to.

 Thomas de Beus is especially happy playing ILoveMakonnen: I DONT SELL MOLLY NO MORE and Hodgy, Domo Genesis And Tyler, The Creator: Rella for the fun.
 Other favorites are MF Doom: Mr. Clean and Radiohead: Lotus Flower.